Policies and Procedures

 Refunds & Cancellations

 Cancellations will be accepted provided that notification is given in writing to the UA Career Development Center.
-Cancellations must be sent via e-mail or in writing to Trish Nicholson at email@example.com or UA Career Development Center, 607 ARKU, 1 University of Arkansas, Fayetteville, AR 72701 and must be received by the stated cancellation and refund deadlines listed below.
+Cancellations must be sent via e-mail to firstname.lastname@example.org and must be received by the stated cancellation and refund deadlines listed below.

-All Career Fair payments are due 10 business days prior to the fairs by 5pm.
+All Career Fair/Career Event payments are due seven calendar days prior to the event by 5pm.
 If payment is not made by that date, your career fair registration may be canceled and your organization will be charged a processing fee of 25% of the total amount of registration fees due.

-If a registration has been made and fees paid and your organization is a "no-show" for a career fair, registration fees will not be refunded or credited toward any future Career Fair.
+If a registration has been made and fees paid and your organization is a "no-show" for a career fair/event, registration fees will not be refunded or credited toward any future career fair or career event.

 Please consult the following for official news regarding the event status/schedule: